Copper futures rise on fresh bets

-On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by 25 paise, or 0.06 percent, at Rs 401.90 per kg in a business turnover of 3,582 lots.
+On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by Rs 1.55, or 0.39 percent, at Rs 403.80 per kg in a business turnover of 3,520 lots.

-On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by 25 paise, or 0.06 percent, at Rs 401.90 per kg in a business turnover of 3,582 lots.Analysts attributed the rise in copper prices to raising of bets by participants driven by pick-up in spot demand.
+On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by Rs 1.55, or 0.39 percent, at Rs 403.80 per kg in a business turnover of 3,520 lots.Analysts attributed the rise in copper prices to raising of bets by participants driven by pick-up in spot demand.

 Moneycontrol Ready Reckoner